How to Lose Eight Pounds This Month

 Pictured Recipe: West Coast Avocado Toast

 Eating lots of fruits and vegetables, beans and whole grains (think: oats, barley and quinoa) can help jump-start weight loss.
 Why?
 They deliver fiber, which helps you feel full on fewer calories.
+In fact, fiber might be the best food to help you lose weight according to dietitians.
 In a two-year study in the Journal of Nutrition, boosting fiber by 8 grams for every 1,000 calories resulted in losing about 4 1/2 pounds.
 In another study, people lost weight simply by eating more fiber, even without changing anything else in their diets.
 Get the benefits by eating more of these fiber-rich foods that do the weight-loss work for you.

-4. Include Lean Protein in Every Snack and Meal
+4. Include Protein in Every Snack and Meal

 Pictured Recipe: Chipotle Chicken Quinoa Burrito Bowl